cypherpunk-academy/2064/en/035_2021_The vulnerabilities database.md

 Marlene wiped a bead of sweat off her forehead.
 She was inside!
 In the heart of the TAO, where the vulnerability database was.
 The complete database.
-She was lying in front of her and no one was there but her.
+She was lying in front of her, and no one was there but her.
 The others must have been doing a lot of work right now.
 She was alone with the database, 12 networked computers.
 Seven minutes and 30 seconds were left.